 Science fiction began when white people discovered Parliament Funkadelic.February was Black History Month.
-But you probably knew that, given that 99% of Something Awful readers are black, unless I'm reading this pie chart backwards.
-It's a month celebrating history's most heroic and influential black men and women (henceforth referred to as "Will Smith et al").
-It's also white supremacists' least favorite month, mainly because they have yet to sloganeer a good rallying cry against it since 1999's mildly successful "Black people are history?
-We wish!"
+But you probably already knew that, since - unless I'm reading this pie chart backwards - 99% of Something Awful readers are black.
+It's a month celebrating history's most heroic and influential black men and women.
+It's also white supremacists' least favorite month.
+Mention it to them and they'll demand to know why there isn't a white history month.
+Even though there pretty much is.

-Steampunk fans display their antebellum attire (not pictured: black slaves playing steam banjos).I was a little nervous arriving at the con.
+I was a little nervous arriving at the con.
 Sci-fi gatherings, in theory, are about exploring new worlds and identities, so you wouldn't think Otherness would be something they'd frown upon.
-Yet black people have been notoriously shunned at such conventions, often segregated to their own rooms and buffet tables, and completely barred from the "Mark Hamill Q&A/Reach into Your Pocket Without Getting Shot by Security" luncheon.
-And since I'm (technically) white, my Morpheus costume represented an even worse taboo: interracial cosplay.
+But because I'm white, my Morpheus costume represented a serious taboo: interracial cosplay.
 As I checked in at the hotel lobby, I couldn't help thinking of grainy, probably imagined newsreels of KKK members in stormtrooper garb throwing black Han Solos and white Lando Calrissians into the Sarlacc Pit in the parking lot.

 When I get anxious, I start wanting drugs.
 It might be because general anxiety so closely resembles drug withdrawal.
 Or maybe I just really like drugs.
 Upon entering the convention hall, I immediately scanned the crowd for anyone who looked like they might have narcotics.
 In a room full of people dressed as aliens, anime characters and Victorian-era prostitutes, drug users are hard to spot.
 Unless, of course, they're cosplaying as fellow Matrix characters.
 Drug enthusiasts have always identified with the Matrix films, just as the gay community has always identified with The Wizard of Oz and, to a lesser extent, the TV show Oz.